-Blue Mountain Beach, Florida is in the middle of SoWal on Scenic 30A, but it takes a little digging to get to the heart of Blue Mountain Beach.
-If you drive through Blue Mountain on winding Scenic 30A between Grayton Beach to the east and Santa Rosa Beach to the west, you might miss what makes this quirky little town special.
+Blue Mountain Beach is smack in the middle of SoWal on Scenic 30A, but it takes a little digging to get to the heart of it.
+If you drive through Blue Mountain on winding Scenic 30A between Grayton Beach to the east and Santa Rosa Beach to the west, you might miss what makes our quirky little town special.

 Located within Blue Mountain Beach are three rare coastal dune lakes, Little Redfish Lake, Big Redfish Lake and Draper Lake - all great for fishing and kayaking.

 A few blocks up from the public beach access on Scenic 83 is a trail entrance into the Point Washington State Forest.
 If you follow the trail back you’ll encounter thick Cypress swamps, towering stands of Longleaf Pine, and large fields of wildflowers in the Spring and Fall.

 Food in Blue Mountain Beach is ample and full of personality.
 Stop by Johnny McTighes Irish Pub, hang with the locals, and see if you can catch a live lobster for your lunch in an unusual twist on the classic drop-claw game machine, or just sit back and enjoy a Guinness and a slice of homemade pizza.

 Right next door is a favorite for burgers and fried chicken - Sally’s By The Sea Store (in the front) and Redd's Fueling Station (in the rear) for after hours food and fun.
 Just across the street is For the Health of It, a locally owned health food shop that specializes in organic produce, yummy smoothies and health supplements.
 Oh, and this is the place to go to find excellent massage (locals swear by it).